Emotional support animal: Fair Housing Act

 Although the Fair Housing Act covers both multi- and single-family detached home, the sale or rental of a single-family dwelling by an owner is exempt from the statute.
 There are two exceptions to this exemption, however.
 One is that the exception will not apply if the private individual owner owns more than three single-family homes.
 The other exception to this exemption is the use of a real estate agent or a broker to rent out the home.

 A tenant may be awarded actual and punitive damages, injunctions, and attorney fees at the discretion of the court for a landlord's violation of the FHAA.

-It is important to note that, though in most cases, landlords do grant ESAs the same reasonable housing accommodations as service animals, there have been instances where they do not.
+In most cases, landlords do grant ESAs the same reasonable housing accommodations as service animals, there have been instances where they do not.
 There are some court cases, such as the Kenna Homes case in West Virginia, where the court has said it is not a violation of Fair Housing rules for a landlord to require an assistance animal to have some form of training.